 Prime Day 2020 is later than previous years due to COVID-19 but it’s falling perfectly during the Q4 push.
 This year the epic shopping day will be October 13-14.

+There is no time to waste as the sought after Prime Day is around the corner.
+Prepping for Prime Day 2020 is important for your success.
 We’ve put together a few tips, tricks and steps to help you ensure that when Prime Day hits, you’re ready to make the most of it.
-Prepping for Prime Day 2019 just got easier!

 Clearly, Prime Day brings in some major revenue, but it is so much more than just a “deals event.”
 There are three primary ways in which Prime Day can help support your brand, beyond the limited-time deals.

 - It gives sellers a reason and opportunity to engage with shoppers before, during and after Prime Day.

 - It creates a halo effect for your brand and drives sales for non-Prime Day products within your portfolio.
 On average two-thirds (66%) of products see a lift in traffic during Prime Day with average daily sales higher for two weeks after the event compared to average sales prior to the event.

 - It helps increase new-to-brand shoppers.
 Participation in Prime Day brings an impressive sales lift.
 Brands that participated in Prime Day in 2018 experienced an average 3-4 times sales lift.